George Zukerman O.C., O.B.C.

 Nate Helgeson is principal bassoon of the Pacific Baroque Orchestra in Vancouver, the Seattle and Portland Baroque Orchestras, and Mercury Baroque in Houston.

 He performs frequently throughout Canada and the U.S. on modern and historical instruments.
-He has performed with the Oregon Bach Festival Orchestra, the Boston Philharmonic and as soloist both in the U.S. and in Switzerland.
+He has performed with the Oregon Bach Festival Orchestra, the Boston Philharmonic and as a soloist both in the U.S. and in Switzerland.

 A native of Eugene, Oregon, Nate holds degrees from the University of Oregon and the New England Conservatory of Music and is a recent graduate of the Historical Performance program at the Juilliard School.